HUBioDataLab/CROssBARv2-KG/README.md

-# CROssBAR-BioCypher-Migration
+# CROssBAR-KG
-This is a repo for CROssBARv2 data to the Neo4j database via [BioCypher](https://github.com/saezlab/BioCypher).
-CROssBARv2 is, an extended and improved version of our previous work (for v1 please check [CROssBAR](https://github.com/cansyl/CROssBAR)), a heterogeneous general purpose biomedical knowledge graph (KG) based system.
+This is a repo for CROssBARv2 Knowledge Graph (KG) data.
+CROssBARv2 is, an extended and improved version of our previous work (for v1 please check [CROssBAR](https://github.com/cansyl/CROssBAR)), a heterogeneous general purpose biomedical KG based system.

-### This repo is currently under development.
-Therefore, you may encounter some problems while replicating it.
-Feel free to open issue if you encounter any problems.
+This repository provides a collection of configurable and reusable **adapter scripts** designed to collect, process, and harmonize biological data.
+Each adapter is responsible for handling a specific entity type or data source, making the system flexible and easy to extend.

+You can explore the available adapters in the [bccb directory](/bccb).

+These adapters employ the [pypath](https://github.com/saezlab/pypath) for data retrieval and [BioCypher](https://github.com/biocypher/biocypher) for KG creation.

 ## Installation
 The project uses [Poetry](https://python-poetry.org).
 You can install like this: